Electromagnetic pulse: Safety

 High-level EMP signals can pose a threat to human safety.
 In such circumstances, direct contact with a live electrical conductor should be avoided.
 Where this occurs, such as when touching a Van de Graaff generator or other highly charged object, care must be taken to release the object and then discharge the body through a high resistance, in order to avoid the risk of a harmful shock pulse when stepping away.

 Very high electric field strengths can cause breakdown of the air and a potentially lethal arc current similar to lightning to flow, but electric field strengths of up to 200 kV/m are regarded as safe.

 According to research from Edd Gent, a 2019 report by the Electric Power Research Institute, which is funded by utility companies, found that a large EMP attack would probably cause regional blackouts but not a nationwide grid failure and that recovery times would be similar to those of other large-scale outages.
 It is not known how long these electrical blackouts would last, or what extent of damage would occur across the country.
 It is possible that neighboring countries of the U.S. could also be affected by such an attack, depending on the targeted area and people.

-According to an article from Naureen Malik, with North Korea's increasingly successful missile and warhead tests in mind, Congress moved to renew funding for the Commission to Assess the Threat to the U.S. from Electromagnetic Pulse Attack as part of the National Defense Authorization Act.
+According to an article from Naureen Malik, with North Korea's increasingly successful missile and warhead tests in mind, the U.S. Congress moved to renew funding for the Commission to Assess the Threat to the U.S. from Electromagnetic Pulse Attack as part of the National Defense Authorization Act.

 According to research from Yoshida Reiji, in a 2016 article for the Tokyo-based nonprofit organization Center for Information and Security Trade Control, Onizuka warned that a high-altitude EMP attack would damage or destroy Japan's power, communications and transport systems as well as disable banks, hospitals and nuclear power plants.

 In popular culture

 By 1981, a number of articles on electromagnetic pulse in the popular press spread knowledge of the EMP phenomenon into the popular culture.
 EMP has been subsequently used in a wide variety of fiction and other aspects of popular culture.
 Popular media often depict EMP effects incorrectly, causing misunderstandings among the public and even professionals.
+Common misconceptions include that all moving vehicles will stop working, or even that all forms of electronics will fail.
 Official efforts have been made in the U.S. to remedy these misconceptions.